 |Serangoon, Hougang Central, Sengkang, Compassvale, Punggol, Sims Place, Lorong 1 Geylang

 The depot is also home to Comfort DelGro Engineering (CDGE)’s bus assembly facility.
-The bus assembly facility started off with SBS in 1977 at McKenzie Road Depot, shifting to Woodlands Depot (SBS) in 1983, and finally settling in Hougang Depot on 1 Dec 1994.
+The bus assembly facility started off with SBS in 1977 or 1979 at McKenzie Road Depot, assembling Leyland Atlantean buses from complete knock-down (CKD) kits.
+The facility shifted to Woodlands Depot (SBS) in 1983, and finally settling in Hougang Depot on 1 Dec 1994.
 All locally-assembled buses done by CDGE (for SBS) are produced here, including SBS’ Volvo Olympians, Super Olympians, Dennis Tridents and SBS Transit’s Volvo B9TL CDGEs & Wrights.
 SBS Transit holds the land tenure lasting 38 years from 1 January 1983.

 Currently, the majority of SBS Transit driver training takes place here.
 As such, Training Buses are frequently sighted within the depot and making their rounds in the surrounding areas.

 Hougang Depot currently houses the following models of buses: